OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/headband-images/Headband_Cyton_Front.JPG?raw=true" width="30%" />

-The Cyton board supports eight channels of EEG/EMG/EEG input and can stream data over [bluetooth](Cyton/03-Cyton_Data_Format.md) or [wifi](../../GettingStarted/Boards/03-Wifi_Getting_Started_Guide.md).
+The Cyton board supports eight channels of EEG/EMG/EEG input and streams data over [bluetooth](Cyton/03-Cyton_Data_Format.md).
 In this tutorial we will show you how to obtain three frontal lobe measurements and five temporal lobe measurements and stream the data over bluetooth!

 #### Battery